 DNA testing, which can take on multiple forms (including parental, forensic, and genetic testing), looks at individual cells and reads the genetic markers.
 Because every cell in the human body contains the same DNA, these cells can be taken from hair, skin, saliva, blood, fingernails, or any bodily fluid.
 Once analyzed, a produced DNA reading can be compared and studied.

 In the past, DNA testing has been used almost solely in criminal investigations and/or paternity cases.
 But thanks to growth in this industry and demand from the general public, it’s now possible for anyone, anywhere to send a DNA sample in and get a report back.
-If you want to learn more about how these companies work and what the process is like, check out this 23andMe review.

 The Pros of DNA Testing